Available for Jekyll sites.

 - Add a Jekyll site with at least one post or draft

-- Go to the Collections / Posts or Drafts section
+- Go to the Explore / Posts or Drafts section

-To start a new draft from the Collections / Posts or Drafts sections:
+To start a new draft from the Explore / Posts or Drafts sections:

 - Open the Add Files menu in the top right corner and select Add Draft